lucasadelino/lucasadelino.github.io/_tabs/about.md

 After graduating from Auburn in 2020, I worked for two semesters as a Portuguese language tutor at the [Academic Support Program for Student Athletes](https://aspsa.unc.edu/) at UNC-Chapel Hill.
 This experience allowed me to put in practice many of the concepts I had learned about in my adult education and linguistics courses.

-My current focus is on applying to graduate programs in Linguistics starting this Fall.
-To support my applications, I have completed several projects, which you can check out in the [Projects]({% link _tabs/projects.md %}) section of this site.
-Feel free to follow me on [Twitter](https://twitter.com/lcsadelino) and [GitHub](https://github.com/lucasadelino) for updates on these projects!
+I am now a Linguistics graduate student at UNC.
+To support my UNC grad school application in 2021, I completed several projects, which you can check out in the [Projects]({% link _tabs/projects.md %}) section of this site.
+Feel free to follow me on [Twitter](https://twitter.com/lcsadelino) and [GitHub](https://github.com/lucasadelino) for updates!

 When I'm not working, you can likely find me hanging out with my cat Bo, watching TV with my wife, gaming, or cooking.